couleur-tweak-tips/CTT/docs/video/obs/quicksync.md

     <h3>Recording Settings</h3>

-    - **Video Encoder:** Use **Quicksync H.264**.
+    - **Video Encoder:** Select the **Quicksync H.264** option.
+If you have an 11th gen or newer Intel CPU, you can select the **Quicksync HEVC** option instead.

     <h3>Encoder Settings</h3>

-    - **Target Usage** There is no visual difference between speed, balanced and quality as far as Shanki can tell.
+    - **Target Usage** Set to balanced, as quality slows down the encoding process with no visible quality difference.
+However performance has a noticeable impact on quality, and no performance gains.
+So it's best to leave it at balanced.

-    - **Profile** Keep at high or baseline, there is no measurable performance difference between them in Shanki's testing on both Minecraft Bedrock (1.16.100-1.17.34) and Java editions (1.7.10)
+    - **Profile** Keep at high or baseline, as there is no measurable performance difference or quality difference.

-    - **Keyframe Interval** Leave to 0 (auto) for the best performance, doing this will set the keyframe interval to 3 on the latest OBS version... so 3 is the actual best keyframe interval for recording at 60fps
+    - **Keyframe Interval** Leave to 0 (auto) or 3 for the best performance and quality.

     - **Rate Control** Opposed to using CQP(6), It's preferable to use ICQ for best efficiency, as it will adapt the bitrate per frame.

     - **ICQ Quality** Forget about size in bytes, quality ranges from 1 (practically lossless, huge file), to 30 (very lossy, small), the higher you go, the smaller the file.
-From Shanki's Testing he found that the sweet spot is around 14-16 depending on how much RAM and what your laptop's power throttling limit is (to achieve the same visual acuity as NVENC).
+From testing, 15-18 is a good range for quality and filesize.
+However QSV will not reach the visual acuity of NVENC no matter how low you go, so it's best to save on performance and opt for higher numbers like 20-25 to ensure good performance while playing and recording.

     - **Latency** Set this to normal, as you aren't streaming.
 This setting is useful for getting the delay as low as possible during live streams but since this is a recording, you will not be needing it to be set lower than normal.

-    - **Max-B-frames** Leave Max-B-frames to 0 in this context
+    - **Max-B-frames** Leave Max-B-frames to 0 for recording minecraft, however if you wish to play games with slower on screen movement, set it to 3.

+    > The following settings have been tested by `@ashanki` on Minecraft Bedrock Edition versions (1.16.100-1.20.12) & Minecraft Java Edition versions (1.7.10-1.20.1).
+If you have any questions or data to add to this (10), please contact `@ashanki` in the [CTT Discord](https://discord.gg/ctt).

 </div>